CALM Q3 2026 Earnings Call Summary | Stock Taper

 • Specialty Pricing Stability: Management indicated that specialty egg prices are expected to remain stable, with only a small portion tied to market fluctuations.

-• Retail Partner Behavior: Retail strategies were tested during significant price fluctuations, but hybrid pricing models provided some stability for both retailers and Cal-Maine.
+• Retail Partner Behavior: Retail strategies were tested during price fluctuations, but hybrid pricing models provided some stability.

-• Future Growth in Branded Portfolio: Continued growth opportunities in the branded and specialty segments, with ongoing investments in production capacity to support expansion.
+• Future Growth in Branded Portfolio: Continued growth anticipated in the branded and specialty segments, with ongoing investments in production capacity.